 River flow data is required for the catchment to calculate the river flow return period.
-This data is not currently available for the Monnow at Forge Road or at the Monnow Gate gauging station.
+This data is not currently available for the Monnow at Monnow Gate.

 3.5.3 Tidal

 This section is not applicable to this report, it is retained for consistency with other FWMA Section 19 reports.